Hertford College Boat Club: Recent years

 1997 saw the opening of new Longbridges boathouse, which replaced the older boathouse on the same site.

 The club room gives a sense of the history of the club: adorning the walls are the names of former club captains and presidents, former blues (those who have represented Oxford against Cambridge in The Boat Race, or the Henley Boat Races), and 'champions', the most notable of whom is Paul Mattick, who as part of the GB Lightweight Men's 4- crew, won gold in an extremely tight race at the 2010 World Rowing Championships in New Zealand.
 He was previously a world champion in the same boat class in 2007, and finished 5th in the Olympic final in Beijing.
 Paul began rowing at Hertford and maintains strong ties to the boat club.

 Steph Cullen and Zoe Lee both also learnt to row at Hertford and have gone on to represent Great Britain.
 Steph became World Champion in the women's lightweight quadruple sculls event, while Zoe won Olympic silver in the women's eight.

 The years since the construction of the boat house have been highly successful with both the men's and women's sides achieving numerous sets of blades (bumping up on every day of Torpids or Summer Eights).
-The men’s second eight most recently won blades at successive Summer Eights in 2023 and 2024, the men’s first eight won blades at Torpids 2023, and both the women’s and men’s first eights won blades at Torpids 2015 (a first in the college’s history).
+The men’s second eight most recently won blades at successive Summer Eights in 2023 and 2024, the men’s first eight won blades at Torpids 2023, and both the women’s and men’s first eights won blades at Torpids 2015 (a first in the college’s history), and again in 2025.
+In the 2026 Head of the River Race, the men's first eight won the Small Academic Pennant.